Change Request Policy

 Percentage Variance = 15%

-Next Step: A Change Order would be required to process this payment as the lower CAP amount in this case would be 10% or $400 since the lower CAP will indicate threshold.
+Next Step: A Change Request would be required to process this payment as the lower CAP amount in this case would be 10% or $400 since the lower CAP will indicate threshold.

 Responsibilities

-Requestor of the Change Order – initiate change order by inputting information into ARC, and to provide explanation and the required supporting documentation that articulates the rationale for this transaction.
+Initiator – initiate change request by inputting information into the CU Marketplace and to provide explanation and the required supporting documentation that articulates the rationale for this transaction.

-Department Approver – approving the validity of the change order request in ARC, both from operational and financial criteria; and verifies that supporting documents provide sufficient detail
+Approver – approving the validity of the change request in the CU Marketplace, both from operational and financial criteria; and verifies that supporting documents provide sufficient detail

-Central Purchasing Approver – reviews the original purchase order and validates that the requested change is compliant with the terms of the original Purchase Order, and that supporting document(s) are sufficient; approve the change order request; convert the change order request to an updated purchase order.
+Central Procurement – reviews the original purchase order and validates that the requested change is compliant with the terms of the original Purchase Order, and that supporting document(s) are sufficient; approve the change request; convert the change request to an updated purchase order.

 Definitions